Central Institute of Technology: Courses

-Through its university pathway arrangements with Curtin University, The University of Western Australia (UWA), University of Notre Dame (UND), Murdoch University and Edith Cowan University (ECU), students can also gain access into university.
+Through its university pathway arrangements with Curtin University, The University of Western Australia (UWA), University of Notre Dame (UND), Murdoch University and Edith Cowan University (ECU), students could also gain access into university.

-Central also offers a range of short courses and customised training for business.
+Central also offered a range of short courses and customised training for business.

 Structure and employees

-Central has a governing council and employs 1,300 staff in lecturing and administrative positions in:
+Central had a governing council and employed 1,300 staff in lecturing and administrative positions in: